 Everyone has something they’re working toward, whether it’s to eat healthier, be more productive in school or to nab a dream-job.
 And, it can seem overwhelming to do so without some guidance.
 Setting attainable goals for yourself that you can follow can be the motivating factor to help you reach success.
 It’s unfortunately not as easy as simply waking up in the morning and telling yourself you want to have an internship in a month – you have to do the work.
-Here are some tips to help you set goals in a realistic and achievable manner.
+Here are some goal setting tips to help you set realistic and achievable goals.

 Write It Down

 Buy some colored pens or sharpies to make writing out your goals a fun and creative experience.
 You can even write your goals for the day with dry erase marker on your mirror the night prior, so that when you wake up in the morning, you have a reminder of what to accomplish that day.
 The process of writing out your goals and having them laid out in a physical context rather than just saying them out-loud, adds a permanent addition to the process, making them harder to forget or ignore.